Lila Kitaeff Lakehart

-Lila Kitaeff is part of the leadership team for RadioActive, KUOW’s youth radio program.
-She manages community programming and partnerships, and leads the mentor and facilitation team for RadioActive's flagship Intro to Radio Journalism workshop.
-In this role she’s worked with hundreds of students to share skills and produce feature stories, podcasts, and short audio stories.
+Lila Lakehart leads RadioActive, KUOW’s youth radio program.
+Before moving into the role of Program Manager, they produced RadioActive's community programming and partnerships, and led the mentor and facilitation team for RadioActive's flagship Intro to Radio Journalism workshop.
+In their time with RadioActive, Lila has worked with hundreds of students to share skills and produce feature stories, podcasts, and short audio stories.

-She has built program partnerships with organizations serving refugee youth, incarcerated youth, migrant youth, and many more under-served populations.
+Lila has built program partnerships with organizations serving refugee youth, incarcerated youth, migrant youth, and many more under-served populations.

 Lila spent eight years teaching media literacy and filmmaking to young women at Reel Grrls.

-She has served on the board of Rain City Rock Camp for Girls and Reel Grrls, and is on the advisory board for low-power radio station KVRU in the Rainier Valley.
+Lila has served on the board of Rain City Rock Camp for Girls and Reel Grrls, and is on the advisory board for low-power radio station KVRU in the Rainier Valley.

 Lila is also the founding host of a funk music show that has aired on KBCS 91.3FM since 2004.
 You can hear them every other Friday night spinning records as DJ Megabooty.